sam-cto/website/exampleSite/content/english/_index.md

   - name: Fast integration
     icon: fas fa-code
     content: Our solution is integrated with you ERP and 3D printers systems.
+  - name: " Scalability"
+    icon: fa-arrows-up-to-line
+    content: SAM provides a scalable platform on which a company can expand its AM operations.
   - name: Saving time
     icon: fas fa-user-clock
     content: We help you in save time during the whole printing workflow.